-The Banyumala Twin Waterfall in Bali is, in my opinion, the most beautiful waterfall on Bali for a few reasons: it’s secluded. it’s in the middle of the jungle, and it has a massive swimming pool at the bottom of it.
-What more could you want?
-Exploring this waterfall was one of the main highlights of my time in Bali and it’s a perfect stop in addition to all these other jaw-dropping locations in a 10-Day Bali Guide!
+Banyumala Twin Waterfall in Bali is the most beautiful waterfall on the island for a few reasons: the secluded nature, jungle-like feel, and stunning 11-story drop.
+Exploring this waterfall was one of the main highlights of my time in North Bali and it’s a perfect stop in addition to all these other jaw-dropping locations in this 10-Day Bali Guide!

 This post does contain affiliate links for the products I mentioned, but as always, all opinions are my own.
 I make a small commission, at no extra cost to you, when you make a purchase or booking through these links.
 This helps to support this space and keep me blogging, which I am so extremely thankful for.

 The Banyumala Waterfall is located in Northern Bali near the Munduk/Wanagiri Area.
 It’s close to a handful of other popular things to do like Lake Danau Buyan, Lake Tamblingan, and many other popular waterfalls in North Bali.
 I’ve labeled everything on the map, so you can download this map to check out the area and make getting there more straightforward.

 Use this map to help you get to the Banyumala Twin Waterfalls!
 For best use, download this map to your smartphone so you can use it offline (instructions here).